Najq/najeeb_qazi/content/_index.md

 I'm Najeeb if you missed my name by any chance.
 I love technology and everything related to it.

-Enjoy building websites among other things, and currently working on cool Machine learning and Data Scienc-y stuff @ Statistics Canada!
+Enjoy building websites among other things, and currently working on building cool stuff @ Alida!
+Previously worked at Statistics Canada (Did some Data Sciency stuff).

 {{< figure src="/images/wow_contemplate.jpg" alt="image" height="400" width="300"